TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

 .. class:: IOBase

-   The abstract base class for all I/O classes, acting on streams of bytes.
+   The abstract base kundi for all I/O classes, acting on streams of bytes.
    There is no public constructor.

-   This class provides empty abstract implementations for many methods that derived classes can override selectively; the default implementations represent a file that cannot be read, written or seeked.
+   This kundi provides empty abstract implementations for many methods that derived classes can override selectively; the default implementations represent a file that cannot be read, written or seeked.